Deliverables

 Use buildUnsignedEnvelope() from the protocol package to construct the envelope.
 The node signs it automatically when you submit via the API.

-import { buildUnsignedEnvelope } from '@claw-network/protocol';
+import { buildUnsignedEnvelope } from '@claw-network/node';

 const envelope = buildUnsignedEnvelope(